FrogSong69/linked-blog-starter-md/publish/HTB ACADEMY/Attacking Common Applications/Discovery & Enumeration/Wordpress/Discovery & Enumeration.md

 WordPress stores its plugins in the `wp-content/plugins` directory.
 This folder is helpful to enumerate vulnerable plugins.
 Themes are stored in the `wp-content/themes` directory.
 These files should be carefully enumerated as they may lead to RCE.

-If you receive an error stating "An error has occurred.
-Call to a member function format() on null" after logging in, navigate to "http://dev.inlanefreight.local/administrator/index.php?option=com_plugins" and disable the "Quick Icon - PHP Version Check" plugin.
-This will allow the control panel to display properly.

 ### Commands
  Look at which plugins we can uncover.